- Primary School

 - About Us

 Children are welcomed into Les Petites Souris (The Little Mice) and Les Ecureuils (The Squirrels) between the ages of two and three and a half.
-Les Petites Souris and Les Ecureuils are the first fully-equipped Montessori classrooms of The Gower School and are run by an excellent team of fully-qualified Montessori teachers led by Miss Ania Maslanka (Les Petites Souris), who has BA (Hons) and Montessori diploma and started with us in September 2019, and Miss Fae Coleman (Les Ecureuils), who has NVQ 3 and has been with us since April 2014.
+Les Petites Souris and Les Ecureuils are the first fully-equipped Montessori classrooms of The Gower School and are run by an excellent team of teachers led by Mrs Olaitan Ogunseye (Les Petites Souris), who has BA (Hons) and Montessori diploma and started with us in September 2019, and Miss Fae Coleman (Les Ecureuils), who has NVQ 3 and has been with us since April 2014.

 Children learn at their own pace with complete freedom to move around the classroom.
 They choose from a full range of exciting and stimulating activities catering to their developmental needs, in line with the Early Years Foundation Stage guidelines.